FernVR/battleships-game/README.md

 * I thoroughly tested the program during the process of writing it.
 I started with a single player version and then later added the computer grid and computer turns.
 I added the sections part by part and would run through the game to make sure the inputs were still being added and placed on the board correctly.

+* I used a test.py document in my respository, where I essentially kept my up to date code and would add stuff and test it in that folder before adding to the main python run.py folder.
+I found this helpful as I sometimes could get confused when adding a lot of stuff at once, it was just a bit easier to organise in having a test file where I could try anything I wanted and make notes of what worked and what didn't as well as why.
+I have since removed the test and notes file from this repository.

+* I created a testing grid on my iPad Pro so I could test each part of the game as I added each section, ensuring each section was thoroughly tested before deciding to keep it in the program.

  manual testing grids (screenshot)

 ## Validator Testing

 CI Python Linter Validator.

 ## Lighthouse Testing

 ![](./assets/readme-images/PP3-lighthouse-readme.png)

 ## Bugs

 ### Fixed Bugs

 * One of my biggest issues was getting the input validations correct, I tried many different ways of executing the code which all had small issues.
 I solved this with a try and except statement, but would like to find a better way to write the row input values without having a list.
 For the column input section I have BOARD_ROW_TO_COLUMNS_MAP.keys() which makes it adjustible to the grid size, as opposed to the list of letters.
 I couldn't get it to work on the row input another way without spending too much time.

 * I had some issues using the 'break' keyword in some sections, so I created an exit game function to exit the program when its called and this solved the issues.